-- The Technical Group on Green Shipping will further engage with stakeholders, match the expressed priorities with the incoming calls, assist in the creation of partnerships and provide assistance until the submission of project proposals. - Further steps towards cooperation and enhancing synergies with REMPEC will be undertaken, in order to make the system more operative.
+The Technical Group on Green Shipping will further engage with stakeholders, match the expressed priorities with the incoming calls, assist in the creation of partnerships and provide assistance until the submission of project proposals.

+Further steps towards cooperation and enhancing synergies with REMPEC will be undertaken, in order to make the system more operative.

-COMMUNITY OF PRACTICE ON MARINE SPATIAL PLANNING - 1
+COMMUNITY OF PRACTICE ON

+MARINE SPATIAL PLANNING - 1

-Live excerpt from the dicussions
+- Summary of the workshop outcomes - Live excerpt from the dicussions